We work with more than 300 partners to bring you better travel deals

 The cheapest flights to Utah are usually found when departing on a Tuesday.
 The departure day with the highest cost at present is Sunday.

-Utah flights can be made cheaper if you choose a flight in the morning.
-Booking a flight in the afternoon will likely mean higher prices.
+Utah flights can be made cheaper if you choose a flight at midday.
+Booking a flight in the evening will likely mean higher prices.

 The great state of Utah is rich in history and diversity.
 The Mormons arrived in 1847 and started building what is known today as Salt Lake City.
 Forty-three years later and after the Mormon Church renounced the practice of polygamy, Utah became a state and has been thriving ever since.